 Peacock Plant (Calathea) and Prayer Plant (Marantha)

 These are natural works of art.
 The stripes and dots and colors on the tops of the leaves fascinate, while the dark purple and softness of the undersides make them irresistible to touch.
 Use one as a focal point or in a group with solid-colored plants.
 The prayer plant derives its name from the pairs of leaves that close together at night as if to pray.
 Set these on trays of moist pebbles for increased humidity.
-Peacock plant grows two to three foot tall and prayer plant grows one foot tall.
+Calathea grows two to three foot tall and prayer plant grows one foot tall.

 Plants Needing Bright Light – Place these plants in areas within four feet of large south, east, and west-facing windows.